Sergio Cofferati

 Sergio Cofferati (born 30 January 1948) is an Italian trade unionist and politician.
-Secretary general of CGIL from 1994 to 2002, Mayor of Bologna for the Democrats of the Left from 2004 to 2009 and Member of the European Parliament (MEP) from 2009 to 2019, elected as a candidate of the Democratic Party.
+He was secretary general of CGIL from 1994 to 2002, mayor of Bologna for the Democrats of the Left from 2004 to 2009, and Member of the European Parliament (MEP) from 2009 to 2019 elected as a candidate of the Democratic Party.

 Early life and career

 Cofferati was born at Sesto ed Uniti, in the province of Cremona.
 Initially an employee of Milan's Pirelli and a member of CGIL, Cofferati rose up in the major Italian trade union, becoming leader of Filcea (the chemical labour wing of CGIL) in 1988, and Secretary General of the CGIL itself in 1990, succeeding Bruno Trentin.
 He led the CGIL until 2002, after having obtained some relevant triumphs such as negotiating the reform of pensions in 1995, and opposing the change of article 18 of the "workers' statute", a 1970 bill, which protects employees in the event of illegitimate, unjust and discriminatory dismissal.

-In 2004, Cofferati was elected as Mayor of Bologna, replacing Giorgio Guazzaloca.
+In 2004, Cofferati was elected as mayor of Bologna, replacing Giorgio Guazzaloca.
 In 2008, he decided not to run for his second term as mayor.